jcalais/huedash/README.md

 The easiest way is to just use your Api Debug tool (that we discussed above).

 * First set the lights you wish to make a scene for to the correct brightness and state (on/off).
-* Then issue the following URL / Body and press the PUT-button in the Api debug tool:
+* Then issue the following URL / Body and press the POST-button in the Api debug tool:

 > Url: api/[username]/scenes